marcf08/Death-App-Research/UserBase.md

 ## Conclusion
 For such an application to be profitable, we would need to capture a significant portion of the market share (> 25%).
+However, if these numbers were similar for Europe and Asia, establishing operational and even profitable revenue is not unthinkable.
+Further analysis is required to understand how technical requirements can impact such a service's profitability.
+If users upload large volumes of imagery or video, the technical infrastructure will be correspondingly expensive.